Detox Do’s and Don’ts

 The key to enhancing the conjugation process is to take glutathione and sulphur supplements.
 In addition, eat plenty of cruciferous vegetables such as broccoli, cauliflower, kale, cabbage and Brussels sprouts.
 These vegetables are rich in a family of nutrients called glucosinolates, which are necessary for glucoronidation.
 There are now some great supplements on the market that contain all the key nutrients to support your liver and boost detoxification.
 Look for one that includes:

-• N-Acetyl Cysteine: NAC is a powerful antioxidant and a superb anti-toxin.
+• N-Acetyl Cysteine: NAC is a powerful Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… and a superb anti-toxin.
 It not only increases glutathione levels, it helps neutralise toxins.

 • Milk Thistle Extract: This is another impressive antioxidant for detoxification.
 It binds to toxins, and it also increases glutathione levels so the toxins move easily out of your body.
 You should always look for milk thistle that provides 420mg of silymarin, the active ingredient in milk thistle.